ktoso/scala-types-of-types/_includes/all.md

 So far this should have been relatively well known to you.
 Now let's to into the world of the "diamond problem", which people who know C++ might have been expecting.
 Basically "The Diamond Problem" is a situation during multiple inheritance where we're not sure to what we want to refer to.
-The bellow image ilustrates the problem, if you would think of traits as if they were directly multiple inheritance:
+The below image ilustrates the problem, if you would think of traits as if they were directly multiple inheritance:

 ### Type Linearization vs. The Diamond Problem ###